| | | | |

 Dish by Dish Tips/Tricks:

-- No Metal Rings?
-Use Muffin Mold: If you don’t use metal rings, you may also use a muffin mold instead (this will yield smaller buns that are perfect for mini sliders).
+• No Metal Rings?
+Use Muffin Mold: If you don’t use metal rings, you may also use a muffin pan instead (this will yield smaller buns that are perfect for mini sliders).

 Recipe FAQs:

-To store, place the cooled gluten-free hamburger buns in an airtight container and keep in the refrigerator for up to 3 days.
+To store, place the cooled gluten-free hamburger rolls in an airtight container and keep in the refrigerator for up to 3 days.

-To freeze, wrap the buns in various layers of plastic wrap and freeze for up to 2 months.
-Let the frozen buns thaw completely overnight in the refrigerator before slicing or using.
+To freeze, wrap the gf burger buns in various layers of plastic wrap and freeze for up to 2 months.
+Let the frozen buns thaw completely overnight in the refrigerator before slicing or using these fluffy buns.

 P.S.
 If you try this recipe, I’d love for you to leave a star rating below, and/or a review in the comment section further down the page.
 I always appreciate your feedback.
 Be sure to check out my entire Recipe Index for all the recipes on the blog.
 You can also follow me on Pinterest, Facebook or Instagram!
 Sign up for my Email List to get fresh recipes in your inbox each week!